hkob/notion_ruby_mapping/README.md

   - [5.
 License](#5-license)
   - [6.
 Code of Conduct](#6-code-of-conduct)

+## 0. Changes

+### 0.1 Changes in v0.6.0

+NotionRubyMapping v0.6.0 now supports Notion-Version 2022-06-28.
+In 2022-06-28, property values are no longer returned when retrieving pages.
+NotionRubyMapping temporarily creates a Property Object and calls the retrieve a property item API when a value is needed.
+Therefore, users do not need to be aware of any differences, and existing scripts should work as they are.

-## 0. Changes in v0.5.0
+### 0.2 Changes in v0.5.0

-NotionRubyMapping v.0.5.0 now supports block updates.
+NotionRubyMapping v0.5.0 now supports block updates.
 For efficiency, subclasses are provided under Block class.
 As a result, they are no longer compatible with the scripts used in v0.4.0.

 ## 1. Installation